Our Aviation courses are accredited by the Royal Aeronautical Society and the Institution of Mechanical Engineers.

 - BTEC Level 3 National Diploma (RQF) DD in Mechanical Engineering only, with Distinctions in Engineering Principles, Calculus to Solve Engineering Problems, Further Engineering Mathematics, Static Mechanical Principles in Practice, Dynamic Mechanical Principles in Practice, Principles and Applications of Fluid Mechanics and Thermodynamic Principles and Practice, AND A-Level Maths at grade B.

 - BTEC Level 3 Subsidiary Diploma (QCF)/BTEC Level 3 National Extended Certificate (RQF) D in any subject, with A-Level grades BB in Maths and Physics.

-- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher in all units.
+- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 All Maths and Physics units must be Distinctions at level 3, plus A-Level Maths at Grade B. Access students who are not taking A-Level Maths are encouraged to apply for the Foundations of Engineering course.

 - Foundations of Engineering courses For Brunel Foundations of Engineering progression requirements, see the course page.

 Five GCSEs to include grade B or grade 5 in Maths, and grade C or grade 4 in English Language and two science subjects.